zaferrena/csgy6903_project1/README.md

 # csgy6903_project1
 Project 1 for Applied Cryptography

-Created by Zach Ferrena, Gavin Senger
+Created by Zachary Ferrena, Gavin Senger

 To run first test:
 1) paste plaintext candidates into each append on lines 10-14